jackieju/CPP2Ruby/README.md

 </pre>
 Then you need add "CBusinessObject" and "PDAG" into the array in file c_classdefs.rb

 If you'v done translation successfully, you will see all ruby files under directory "output"

+The preprocessing result is in file named like "pre.<your c file name>.<timestamp>".
+The "pre.part.<c file name>.<time" is temp file in case the result it too big, the the proprocessing failed, you can also check "pre.part.." file.
+The "./included_files" stores the including infomation during preprocessing.
+The "./allmacros" stores all the macro defined in preprocessing.

 4 .
 You can define more macros in c_macros.c to extend this tranlate.
 This is very useful to translate platform dependant api to ruby api.